-Kayaking or swimming with dolphins can be around $ 130 NZD.
+Kayaking or swimming with dolphins can be around $130.

 Can you think of anything else?
 Leave me your comment below!

 Let’s move on to lodging costs.
-For the travellers that want to save some dollars, think of using Couchsurfing, Helpx, Woofing and Workaway.
+For the travelers that want to save some dollars, think of using Couchsurfing, Helpx, Woofing, and Workaway.

-I will not go into details about the free lodging options because I want to tell you the costs of accomodation in general:
+I will not go into details about the free lodging options because I want to tell you the costs of accommodation in general:

 Many of the houses in New Zealand have 4, 5 or even 6 rooms, so if you join a group of up to 10 people, the costs become much cheaper.

-Campsites operated by the Department of Conservation: $ 5 - $ 20 per person.
-The cost depends on the facilities.
+Campsites operated by the Department of Conservation: $ 8 - $20 per person.
+The cost depends on the area and the facilities.

 Huts (shelters): Those who are in the Great Walks: $ 20 to $ 70.
 For non-residents over peak season, the huts can get even more expensive -UP TO 160!!!
 Whaaat?!
-The rest of the huts can cost between $ 0 to $ 15.
+The rest of the huts can cost between $0 to $15.
 Check the DOC’s website!

-All those who are going to travel to New Zealand, need to download Campermate.
-It is a really impressive database that will save you from big expenses.
+People traveling to New Zealand, download Campermate.
+It is an impressive database that will save you from big expenses.
 All the information is about campsites, showers, service stations among many other things can be found in this app.